-"I help people who are ready to take their lives to the next level by addressing chronic or more recent struggles with anxiety, depression, meaninglessness, lack of inspiration, or relationship difficulties."
+"I help people who are ready to take their lives to the next level by addressing chronic or more recent struggles with anxiety, depression, alcohol and addiction, meaninglessness, lack of inspiration, or relationship difficulties."

 My path led me to enroll in a Master’s program in Counseling at The University of Houston (go Coogs!).
 As a part of my graduate training, I worked through various rotations and gained extensive experience with anxiety, depression, and other mood disruptions.
 I completed a rotation at the Anxiety Disorder Clinic at UH where I was trained in providing cognitive-behavioral therapy for a variety of anxiety conditions.
 Once I completed my master’s degree, I was hired by The Council on Recovery, as a Mary Bell Behavioral Health Clinical Fellow.
 During the fellowship I received intensive training and experience in group and individual psychotherapy as well as assessment of mental health concerns and substance and behavioral addictions.
 Specifically, I received training in motivational interviewing, psychodynamic psychotherapy, family-systems psychotherapy, attachment-oriented psychotherapy, trauma-informed treatment, and neuroscience-based psychotherapy.
 My experiences were incredibly in-depth and gave me a kind of training and supervision in therapy that is hard to come by.
 Although I now work with folks who might dip into unhealthy coping patterns that include alcohol use, my experience runs deeper as I've worked with people who have higher needs of care around their addictions.
 My experience includes Intensive Outpatient (which is basically a much more concentrated and high frequency therapy) so rest assured, I can handle your concerns.